usherlabs/usher-referrals/README.md

 - **User-owned Database**: By leveraging **[Ceramic](https://ceramic.network/)**'s decentralized data storage network, Usher Core provides a secure and user-centric data management solution.
 Ceramic schemas ensure organized and consistent data storage for elements like partnerships, campaign details, and advertiser profiles while allowing users to maintain control over their data.
 - **Sybil Resistance**: Employs **[Humanode](https://humanode.io/)**'s [Sybil Resistance](https://blog.humanode.io/attack-on-sybil/) and OAuth systems to maintain the integrity of user interactions within the platform, ensuring that only genuine users can participate in the ecosystem and preserving the security and trustworthiness of user accounts.
 - **Graph Database**: Centralized storage using **[ArangoDB](https://arangodb.com/)**, a multi-mode graph database.
 It holds data about user interactions, partnerships, campaigns, and more.
+- _(Optional)_ **Listener Service**: An service for listening to an EVM Blockchain and creating conversions off the back of Smart Contract events.
+  - Where a Campaign is configured to include events that reference Smart Contracts, the Shareable Invite Links will request a Wallet Connection from referred users to capture their wallets and attribute them to a Partner's referrals

 ## 📦 Packages Overview